rubyflames/wdi-project-1-rachel/README.md

 Many thanks to my classmates for being so supportive and helpful wherever possible, be it translating of human logic to gaming algorithm and syntax, highlighting and explaining issues in my code, debugging, and encouragement.
 (In alphabetical order):
-Alex Min, Bryan Lee, Dionne Phua, Elnathan Erh, Geok Yan Pek, Han Xiang Choong, Hanif Samad, Isaac Koh, Justin Cheong, Robyn Kwok, Tiffany Chua, Woody See, Xavier Bulner
+Alex Min, Bryan Lee, Dhea Mariesta, Dionne Phua, Elnathan Erh, Geok Yan Pek, Han Xiang Choong, Hanif Samad, Isaac Koh, Justin Cheong, Robyn Kwok, Tiffany Chua, Woody See, Xavier Bulner